tijlleenders/ZinZen-scheduler/documentation/functional/Concepts.md

 The calendar is the overaching datastructure which contains all scheduled tasks from a start date to an end date.

-In general, it helps calculating where Slots are occupied by tasks and results in possibly unplaceable tasks.
+In general, it helps calculating where Activities are occupied by tasks and results in possibly unplaceable tasks.

 ### 2) Goal